haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

         end
     }

-.. note:: Have a look at :download:`smtp.lua<smtp.lua>` to get the full code of response and command states.
+.. note:: Have a look at :download:`smtp.lua<../../../../sample/smtp_dissector/smtp.lua>` to get the full code of response and command states.

 Managing content mail transfert